invenia/GPForecasting.jl/README.md

 [![Build Status](https://gitlab.invenia.ca/research/GPForecasting.jl/badges/master/build.svg)](https://gitlab.invenia.ca/research/GPForecasting.jl/commits/master)
 [![Coverage](https://gitlab.invenia.ca/research/GPForecasting.jl/badges/master/coverage.svg)](https://gitlab.invenia.ca/research/GPForecasting.jl/commits/master)

-## Notes for development
+## Extra documentation
+Besides the usual package documentation, we have some extras docs that may be useful.

+**F.A.Q.:** very high level F.A.Q. that tries to cover general question relating GPs and our system as a whole.
+Can be found [here](docs/FAQ.md)

-Some notes that may be helpful for those looking to develop this package can be found [here](docs/GPFnotes.md).
+**Development notes:** may be helpful for those looking to develop this package.
+Can be found [here](docs/GPFnotes.md).

+**Model notes:** may be helpful for those looking to get a high level understanding of the models contained in this package.
+Can be found [here](docs/Modelnotes.md).

 ## Data format